caas-team/caas-cluster-monitoring/README.md

 # caas-cluster-monitoring

-A fork of the official [rancher cluster monitoring](https://github.com/rancher/charts/tree/dev-v2.9/charts/rancher-monitoring) with more up-to-date prometheus-operator CRDs and features and [prometheus-auth](https://github.com/caas-team/prometheus-auth) to enable multi-tenancy for the proemtheus metrics.
+A fork of the official [rancher cluster monitoring](https://github.com/rancher/charts/tree/dev-v2.9/charts/rancher-monitoring) with more up-to-date prometheus-operator CRDs, features and a maintained fork of rancher's [prometheus-auth](https://github.com/caas-team/prometheus-auth) to enable multi-tenancy for the prometheus  metrics.

 ## Maintainers